 We are open Mondays to Fridays from 9AM to 4:30PM.
 We are closed weekends and statutory holidays.
 A consistent schedule ensures our professional team of staff and doctors are able to care for and spend quality time with family.

-We have invested in modern technology to preserve the gift of sight for our patients.
-As such, at Eyes in the Glebe both the advanced OCT scan and retinal imaging are standard components of a comprehensive eye examination and included in the standard $169 fee.
-Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee of $50 (performed at different intervals depending on age).
+We have invested in modern technology for early ocular disease detection.
+At Eyes in the Glebe both the advanced OCT scan and retinal imaging are standard components of a comprehensive eye examination and included in the $169 examination fee.
+Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee of $70 (performed at different intervals depending on age).
 Private insurance coverage is an agreement between the insurance company and the patient.
 Every insurance plan is different and thus it is impossible for our office to know the specifics of each individual plan.
 As such, it is the patient’s responsibility to confirm insurance coverage and eligibility.
 Eyes in the Glebe does not bill insurance plans directly.
 Please note that we are a cashless office, and accept debit and credit payments only.
 Contact lens fittings require extra time and assessment and incur additional fees (see below).

 We do not direct bill private insurance or out-of-province insurance programs.
 Upon payment, we will provide a receipt for you to submit to your insurance company and/or provincial insurance program.